ClaireFinn74/MobileApps2/README.md

 6. I added a Text File written in JSON in order to read in this data by converting it to a string first.
 Unfortunately, this didn't fully work so I disabled the button associated with it.

+7. I added Localisation settings by giving all of the text that will be displayed on the app a UID(Universal ID) on their separate XAML controls.
+This UID can then be universally used between the different languages.
+I added 3 “Resource” pages in order to add language settings to the app.
+When you change your language on your device settings the app should display in Irish, French and English.

 #References

 ##Code